All Vermonters are healthy and safe

 Author: Tobacco Control Program, Vermont Department of Health

 In the last 20 years in Vermont, there has been a gradual decline in smoking from a high of 24% in 1996.
-Historically, compared to national rates, Vermont shows a significantly higher smoking rate among racial/ethnic minorities; Vermonters who make less than $25,000 in annual income; and those who have less than a high school degree (Tobacco Use Among Adults and Youth in Vermont and United States).
+Historically, compared to national rates, Vermont shows a significantly higher smoking rate among racial/ethnic minorities; Vermonters who make less than $25,000 in annual income; and those with disabilities and among those who have less than a high school degree (Tobacco Use Among Adults and Youth in Vermont and United States).
 Vermont is one of the most rural states in the nation; research shows that tobacco use is higher among rural populations along with youth and pregnant women.

 Vermont has a robust and long history in tobacco control and prevention and offers a comprehensive suite of cessation services through the 802Quits program.
 In 1987 Vermont was the first state to implement a smoke-free workplace law, and in 1995 Vermont public schools became smoke-free.
 In 2001 Vermont established a comprehensive Tobacco Control Program and the Vermont Tobacco Evaluation and Review Board, both funded by the Master Settlement Agreement dollars.
 The State also began offering an evidence-based state Quitline that is accessible and staffed by trained counselors.
 The program also implemented counter marketing to raise awareness about the dangers of tobacco and resources to quit.
 The comprehensive approach of the program expanded to include collaboration with Medicaid and the Blueprint for Health, Quit Online and text services, and mass reach media to provide motivation to quit.